Xiaolin Chronicles

-Xiaolin Chronicles is an animated/CG television series presented as a continuation of Xiaolin Showdown.
+Xiaolin Chronicles (笑林傳記) is an animated/CG television series presented as a continuation of Xiaolin Showdown.
 The series premiered on August 26, 2013, with three back-to-back episodes serving as a preview.
 The full series premiered on September 14, 2013.
 It was produced by ActionFliks Media Corporation in collaboration with the French studio Genao Productions.
-It is the only Xiaolin Showdown product without the involvement of Warner Bros.
+It is the only Xiaolin Showdown production made without the involvement of Warner Bros.
 Animation.

-The show aired for twenty episodes from August 26, 2013 to March 6, 2014 on Disney XD, leaving the last six episodes unaired in the United States until July 1, 2015, when Chronicles was made available to watch on Netflix.
+The show aired for twenty episodes from August 26, 2013, to March 6, 2014, on Disney XD, leaving the last six episodes unaired in the United States until July 1, 2015, when Chronicles was made available to watch on Netflix.

 In a newsletter published on July 25, 2015, creator Christy Hui announced that Chronicles would not continue with a second season and is a standalone series.
 However, she stated that there would be a new Xiaolin project that will continue in a format to that of Showdown.